mBuergi86/my_wezterm/README.md

 ## License

-This configuration is licensed under the GNU General Public License v3.0.
+This configuration is licensed under the General Public License v3.0.
 You are free to use, modify, and distribute this configuration under the terms of this license.

 ## Acknowledgments